Legi428/Saveable-Prefabs/README.md

 - Save instantiated prefabs
 - Load instantiated prefabs using async methods
 - Dismiss instantiated prefabs that are destroyed before saving
+- Robust parenting system using the included `InstanceGuid` component
 - Not replacing any Game Creator 2 components
 - Give each prefab instance unique Ids in certain components
 - Saved information: